kubereboot/kured/CONTRIBUTING.md

 sudo touch /var/run/reboot-required
 ```

-Then tell us about everything that went well or went wrong in slack.
+Then tell us about everything that went well or went wrong in Slack.

 #### Testing with `minikube`